Darmit2003/SE_Portfolio/week10_project.md

     }
 ```

-This test setus up a mock and then provides a list AlertModel objects.
+This test sets up a mock and then provides a list AlertModel objects.
 After this the FilterAlertsByType method is called with a specified type.
 Finally the test confirms that only the items of the specified type are displayed and that the right number of them are there in the assertion lines.

 **<ins>Code Review Fixes<ins>**